coconutpalm/boot-boot/site-src/index.md

 ## What's new?

-### 0.6
+### 0.6.4

-* The Hiccup template used for documentation can now be overridden as a parameter to the documentation tasks.
+* The `uberbin` task wasn't `:aot :all`ing code.
+Fixed.
-* The port number used by the documentation web server can now be overridden as a parameter to the write-site and write-full-site tasks.
+* Added optional Cider support via a (cider) task for dev environments that expect Cider middleware in the REPL.
+Enable by placing ahead of the repl. e.g.: `$ boot cider dev`

 See the [New and Noteworthy](new-and-noteworthy.html) document for details on what features have been added to other releases.